VirtusLab/scala-snippet-checker/README.md

      timeout-minutes: 2
      runs-on: "ubuntu-latest"
      steps:
-     - uses: lwronski/scala-snippet-runner@main
+     - uses: virtuslab/scala-snippet-checker@main
 ```
-It is recommended to specify a low execution time.
+It is recommended to specify a low execution time in `timeout minutes`.

 ## Examples